Tunnelling shield: History

 The first successful rectangular tunnelling shield was developed by Marc Isambard Brunel and patented with Lord Cochrane in January 1818.
 Brunel and his son Isambard Kingdom Brunel used it to excavate the Thames Tunnel beginning in 1825 (though the tunnel was not opened until 1843).
 Brunel is said to have been inspired in his design by the shell of the shipworm, a mollusc whose efficiency at boring through submerged timber he observed while working in a shipyard.
 The shield was built by Maudslay, Sons & Field of Lambeth, London, who also built the steam pumps for de-watering the tunnel.

+This shield was made of cast-iron and was moved by jackscrews.
+Shelves supported the different sides until more permanent brick linings could be installed.
+Its dimensions were 22 ft 3 in by 37 ft 6 in.
+Despite its success, the enormous cost and problems faced rendered another attempt of his method a daunting task not attempted for another quarter century.

 In 1840, Alfred Ely Beach, editor of Scientific American journal, was the first to suggest a circular design would be superior to Brunel's rectangular design.
-In 1868 Beach built a circular shield - a picture of which was printed in a New York news article about his pneumatic tunnel system idea.
+In 1869 Beach built a circular shield - a picture of which was printed in a New York news article about his pneumatic tunnel system idea.
 The design was based upon Brunel's shield lattice and screw-jacked forwards as the face advanced manually.